 Infinity Images: The Limitless Quest to Grow

 To grow and stay competitive in the wide-format graphics space is a never-ending effort.
-To remain on top, graphics producers must stay up to date with printing technologies and the systems that drive them.
-In many cases, this is best achieved through strong partnerships with – and input from – equipment manufacturers.
+To remain on top, graphics producers must stay up-to-date with printing technologies and the systems that drive them.
+In many cases, this is best achieved through strong partnerships with equipment manufacturers.

-Infinity Images, in Portland, Oregon, is described by its Founder and CEO George Gross as, “a small company with national reach, producing graphics for a group of clients with a national presence.”
+Infinity Images, in Portland, OR, is described by its founder and CEO George Gross as, “a small company with national reach, producing graphics for a group of clients with a national presence.”
 To do so, Gross says, the company has to have a lot of capabilities.
 Infinity Images started out as a photo lab, run by his father, which focused on engineering graphics.
-Over time, digitally printed graphics contributed to a predominant share of the company’s revenue, and Gross made the decision in 2007 to move the company away from its original core focus and fully toward digitally printed display graphics.
-Durst Image Technology U.S., LLC, through innovative printing equipment and software, has been a key partner in helping the company meet its goals.
+Over time, digitally printed graphics contributed to a predominant share of the company’s revenue, and Gross made the decision in 2007 to move the company fully toward digitally printed display graphics.
+Durst (Booth N1043) has been a key partner in helping the company meet its goals.

-Today, the company produces a range of graphic elements – on rolled, rigid, and textile substrates – to produce applications including exhibits, retail displays, and interior décor.
-Services include textile printing, design, installation, and fulfillment.
-Corporate interior décor, which is a growing area for the company – includes wallpaper, murals, ceiling treatments, and sculptures.
-Larry D’Amico, Sales Director – North America for Durst Image Technology U. S., LLC, describes Infinity Images as being a very innovative company.
-“As an owner,” D’Amico says, “George Gross spends a lot of time with technology.
-He is constantly trying to upgrade processes – on the printer side and the software side.”
+Today, the company produces a range of graphic elements — on rolled, rigid, and textile substrates — to produce applications including exhibits, retail displays, and interior décor.
+Corporate interior décor, which is a growing area for the company, includes wallpaper, murals, ceiling treatments, and sculptures.
+Larry D’Amico, sales director – North America for Durst, describes Infinity Images as being a very innovative company.

-Gross says the company’s ongoing partnership with Durst started with two Durst Lambda photographic imaging units.
-The company’s first Durst inkjet purchase was in 2013, after Gross had seen a machine at a drupa event.
-He and a key member of his production team flew to Austria to investigate the capabilities of the unit, a Rho 1000.
-The company’s pre-purchase investigation of the printer was extensive.
-The full day evaluation session involved a range of materials and files to create company-specific, real-world production scenarios.
-Once it was installed, Infinity Images used the machine for an almost even mix of rolled and rigid stocks.
+The company’s partnership with Durst started with two Durst Lambda units.
+The first Durst inkjet purchase was in 2013, after Gross had seen a machine at a drupa event, a Rho 1000.
+Once it was installed, Infinity Images used the machine for an even mix of rolled and rigid stocks.
 “It was perfect,” Gross says about the fit of the machine to the needs of his company at that time.
 Faced with its next investment, Infinity Images stayed with Durst, purchasing a Rho 312R and, subsequently, a Rho 1312.
 A new Durst P5 350 will be installed soon.

 Infinity Images also relies on Durst’s workflow software, which Gross says excels at color maintenance and matching.
-The workflow software is used for all the company’s wide-format presses – Durst or otherwise.
+The workflow software is used for all the company’s wide-format presses.
 Finally, the company is implementing Durst’s Smart Shop software, which will allow it to create customer-focused portals for key clients.